mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/module5.rst

 In this Module, we will provision **BIG-IQ 6.1** to deploy and modify the AS3 declarations.

-The focus of Module 5 was to demonstrate application deployment directly on to the BIG-IP.
+The focus of Module 5 was to demonstrate application deployment directly to the BIG-IP.
 **BIG-IQ 6.1** will allow the administrator to restrict access an interface and API for users based on their current role within the organization.